 The scene where Luanne is by the trampoline crying listening to "Angel Flying Too Close to the Ground" as she waits for Buckley and hopes he isn't "gurardianin' some other girl," followed by Peggy's motivational speech, is a close second.

-One of the rare cases in which timing is a tearjerker - "Wings of the Dope" premiered two weeks to the day after the Columbine shootings.
-During a Comic-Con discussion in the early 2000s, Mike Judge recalled a letter he received from a young woman from Littleton about a month after the episode aired.
+Meta example: "Wings of the Dope" premiered two weeks to the day after the Columbine shooting.
+Mike Judge received a letter from a young woman from Littleton about a month after the episode aired.
 She went to Columbine, had a crush on a classmate she knew, and promised herself during the shooting that if both survived, she would tell him how she felt.
 She never got the chance - he was one of the shooters.
-Like Buckley's final birthday card to Luanne, "Wings of the Dope" was what finally prompted the girl to open up and grieve after pressure to bottle up her feelings from people who believed the boy wasn't worthy of it.
-To turn the tearjerker factor Up to Eleven, it's been said that the girl quoted Luanne in the letter and hoped he wasn't "guardianin' some other girl", since he wouldn't know to visit her since he never knew how she felt.
+Like Buckley's final birthday card to Luanne, "Wings of the Dope" was what finally prompted the girl to open up and grieve after pressure to bottle up her feelings from people who believed the boy didn't deserve it.
+To turn the tearjerker factor Up to Eleven, someone who knows the girl has said that the girl quoted Luanne in the letter and hoped he wasn't "guardianin' some other girl", since he never knew how she felt.

 There's also the episode "Propane Boom," the finale of the second season.
 When the Mega Lo Mart explodes as a result of a negligent propane leak, Peggy screams in terror for Hank and Luanne, who're both inside.
 The scene is not Played for Laughs, with the season ending upon Boomhauer calling 911 and a horrified Peggy watching him do so, unaware if her husband or pseudo-daughter are alive.